lhaze/docs-arch/python-course/functional-python/fp02_method_as_decorator_factory.md

 def another_expensive_function(*some_args, **some_kwargs): ...
 ```

 Now, the method takes arguments `(3)` and returns the actual decorator.
-Wait a minute, it's not a decorator anymore!
+Wait a minute!
+It's not a decorator anymore!
 It's a decorator *factory method*, which makes it the 3rd order function.

 ## Requirement: Backward Compatibility

-You feel quite happy with the easiness of the change, but a while later another team member sends a rancorous message about you breaking his code in a dependant project.
+You feel quite happy with the easiness of the change, but a while later Dave, fellow member of another team, sends a rancorous message about you breaking his code in a dependant project.
 Yes, you did by making this modification.
 Have you noticed that the change in the signature made the usage a bit different?

 ```python
 # before